kubedb/docs/docs/guides/qdrant/reconfigure/overview.md

 # Reconfiguring Qdrant

-This guide will give an overview of how KubeDB Ops-manager reconfigures a `Qdrant` database.
+This guide will give an overview on how KubeDB Ops-manager operator reconfigures `Qdrant` database.

 ## Before You Begin